ClearLotus-git/ProLab/hta_ps_reverse_shell_lab_notes.md

 # HTA → PowerShell Reverse Shell (Lab Notes)

 **Goal:** Obtain a shell on a Windows target with legacy Windows Defender (circa 2020) by delivering and executing a payload that bypasses static signatures.
-Can be used for intial shell.
+Can be used for initial shell.
 ---

 ## Environment & Constraints